 Dissolving a business partnership is always complex, more so if the partners are in dispute.
 We guide you through the process and how to preserve value.

-We mainly support professional service partnerships, e.g. solicitors, vets, architects, accountants and surveyors but can assist with any type of business partnership termination.
+We mainly support professional service partnerships, e.g. solicitors, doctors, dentists, vets and other healthcare providers, architects, accountants and surveyors but can assist with any type of business partnership termination.
 We are often instructed on a neutral basis to advise on the best legal and tax solutions for all the business owners.

 How to dissolve a partnership